hpc/charliecloud/doc/ch-convert.rst

   :code:`-o`, :code:`--out-fmt FMT`
     Output image format is :code:`FMT`; inferred if omitted.

+  :code:`-q`, :code:`--quiet`
+    Suppress program output.
+Note that this does not suppress errors.

   :code:`-s`, :code:`--storage DIR`
     Set the storage directory.
 Equivalent to the same option for :code:`ch-image(1)` and :code:`ch-run(1)`.